 He was born in Brooklyn, New York in 1975 and graduated with a Bachelor of Arts degree in Art

 History from Canisius College, Buffalo, New York.
 He did his postgraduate studies in fine arts at

 New York Academy of Art and Bridgeview School of Fine Arts, both in New York City.

-Fasone's work can best be described as primitive and the majority of his artwork is made from found materials, most notably cardboard,
+Fasone’s work can best be described as primitive and the majority of his artwork is made from materials found on the street as well as

 collected and upcycled materials, most notably washi (traditional Japanese paper) and old manuscripts.
 In addition to these he also uses

 textiles, graffiti stickers peeled from walls and telephone poles, paint and wall fragments as well as cement, wall posters and advertisements.

 As can be found throughout Fasone’s artwork, his assemblage and collage pieces create a sense of fragility and naivete and are quite